 Pyramid of the Musee du Louvre from the inside.
 Photo by Will B on Unsplash

-Main courtyard with I. M. Pei’s extension In the centre.
+Main courtyard with I. M. Pei’s extension In the center.
 Photo by Chris Karidis on Unsplash

 Bank of China Tower, exterior view.
 Photo by Joshua J. Cotton on Unsplash